Abnaf/CF-GNN/README.md

-# Classical Fourier Graph Neural Network for Imbalance Failure Classification in 5G Network Digital Twins
+# CF-GNN: Classical Fourier Graph Neural Network for Imbalance Failure

 This repository contains a Python-based utility for preprocessing and visualizing class distributions in **5G Core Network Digital Twin** datasets.